vanyle/vectarine/docs/user_manual.md

 Same for screen vectors, just use `pxDelta`, `glDelta`, etc...
 You can add or remove a screen vector to a screen position to get another position.
 In general, you can perform the usual operations you'd expect with them.

-`Graphics` contains a lot of other functions to draw images, text, arrows or polygons.
+`Graphics` contains a lot of other functions to draw images, text, arrows, or polygons.
 See [luau-api/graphics.luau](./luau-api/graphics.luau) for the full list.
 All functions can use `Vec` or `ScreenPosition` to draw things.
 Use the style you prefer!

 ## Interacting with the user